chanmix51/Pomm/README.rst

 .. image:: https://poser.pugx.org/Pomm/Pomm/d/total.png
    :target: https://packagist.org/packages/pomm/pomm

 This branch is the latest stable branch of Pomm.
+The 1.3 version will be the last version of this package, the coming [Pomm 2.0](https://github.com/pomm-project) is the next generation of Pomm Model Manager.

 What is Pomm ?
 **************